 Unfortunately, one in three young people in the United States reaches the age of 19 without having a mentor of any kind.
 This number includes nine million at-risk youth who are missing out on the critical support and connections that mentoring can provide.
 Park and recreation agencies are closing this gap by offering one-on-one and group youth mentoring programs and helping at-risk youth gain access to quality mentors.

-NRPA developed the Youth Mentoring (YM) Framework to help local park and recreation agencies craft their own unique, individualized mentoring programs.
-It is designed to help your agency leverage local park and recreation assets that build protective factors around at-risk youth, while also forming strong social connections and positive relationships to address trauma, adversity and other challenges that youth experience.
+NRPA developed a collection of resources to help local park and recreation agencies craft their own unique, individualized mentoring programs.
+These resources are designed to help your agency leverage local park and recreation assets that build protective factors around at-risk youth, while also forming strong social connections and positive relationships to address trauma, adversity and other challenges that youth experience.